WinterSunset95/RoadVisionChatBotFrontend/src/APIDOC.md

 # Chatbot API Documentation

-This document provides a comprehensive overview of the API endpoints used by the chatbot frontend.
+This document provides a comprehensive overview of the API endpoints used by the chatbot frontend, reflecting the current server implementation.

 **Base URL:** `http://3.6.93.207:5000/api`

 ---

+## 1. System Endpoints

+### 1.1 Health Check

+Checks the operational status of the server.

+-   **Endpoint:** `/health`
+-   **Method:** `GET`
+-   **Success Response (200 OK):**
+    ```json
+    {
+      "status": "healthy",
+      "timestamp": "2025-10-17T14:26:00.123Z",
+      "llamaparse": "available"
+    }

+---

-## 1. Chat Management (`/chats`)
+## 2. Chat Management (`/chats`)

-This resource is used for managing chat conversations.
+This resource is for managing entire chat conversations.

-### 1.1 Get All Chats
+### 2.1 Get All Chats

-Retrieves a list of all existing chat conversations.
+Retrieves a list of all existing chat conversations, sorted by the most recently updated.

 -   **Endpoint:** `/chats`
 -   **Method:** `GET`
--   **Request Body:** None
 -   **Success Response (200 OK):**
     -   An array of chat objects.
     ```json